gbif/hp-italy/en/ChatIPT.md

 ### ChatIPT: Simplify Data Publishing with AI

-#### ChatIPT won the Ebbe Nielsen award in 2024.

 ChatIPT is a service provided by the Norway National Node.
+It won the Ebbe Nielsen award in 2024.

 Calling all biologists, botanists, ecologists, students, researchers!
 If you’ve ever said “I’ll publish that dataset later,” ChatIPT is the “later.”
 Upload.
 Chat.
 Publish.
 Done.
 New version: chatipt.svc.gbif.no